Vipassana ~ A Path to Self Awareness

 Vipassana is the way to see things as they really are; it is one of India’s most ancient techniques of meditation that was discovered by Gautama Buddha more than 2500 years.

-Vipassana saw a resurgence with S N Goenka, who after learning vipassana started teaching others in 1969.
-This has lead to a whole lot of vipassana institutions cropping up around the world that offer the 10-day course free of cost.
+Vipassana saw a resurgence with S N Goenka, who started teaching others in 1969 after learning Vipassana.
+This has led to many Vipassana institutions worldwide that offer the 10-day course free of cost.

 Vipassana is a technique that will eradicate suffering, it is a method of mental purification which allows one to face life’s tensions and problems in a calm, balanced way.
-The path of Vipassana is not easy and during the course there are many who do not complete it.
+The path of Vipassana is not easy, many do not complete it.

 The Origin and Spread of Vipassana: